Home / Coffee knowledge / Coffee Transparency - Steps Toward Transparent Trade

 https://open.spotify.com/show/090WkPqHLfVjBPwZPrbrfn

 As coffee roasters, we see it as our responsibility to pay coffee producers prices that make long-term sense for both sides.
-We therefore do not base our prices on the exchange rate, but seek direct contact with the producers themselves to negotiate a fair price.
-If this is not (yet) possible, we work with trusted traders.
-We also demand transparency from them, as close to the producer as possible.
+We therefore do not orient ourselves toward the stock exchange price, but rather seek direct contact with the producers themselves in order to negotiate the price on an equal footing.
+When this is not (yet) possible, we work with traders we trust.
+We also demand transparency from them as close to the producer as possible.

-This is – even though we live in the age of information – rarely easily possible.
-For too long, coffee trading was a well-covered, intimate business where no one had to show their cards.
+Even though we live in the age of information, this is rarely easily achievable.
+For too long, the coffee trade operated as a well-concealed, intimate business where no one had to show their cards.

-However, those days are over – since 2018, an international group of coffee roasters (e.g. Tim Wendelboe, The Coffee Collective, Counter Culture Coffee, Quijote Kaffee, Flying Roasters, among others) has been working on a standard for transparency in the coffee chain.
-The result is "The Pledge" – a commitment for roasters and importers.
-Those who participate in "The Pledge" commit to making detailed information about the coffees purchased publicly available.
+However, those days are over – since 2018, an international group of coffee roasters (e.g., Tim Wendelboe, The Coffee Collective, Counter Culture Coffee, Quijote Kaffee, Flying Roasters, and others) has been working on a standard for transparency in the coffee chain.
+The result is “The Pledge” – a commitment for roasters and importers.
+Those who participate in “The Pledge” commit to making detailed information about the purchased coffees publicly accessible.
 This includes, for example:

-- How long have they been working together?
+• How long have we been working with them?

-We are happy to quote the Flying Roasters from Berlin, who say about The Pledge:
+We like to quote Flying Roasters from Berlin, who say the following about the Pledge:

-Together, we set standards, define what true transparency means, and differentiate ourselves from mere marketing initiatives.
+With this, we are setting standards together, defining what true transparency means, and distancing ourselves from pure marketing initiatives.

-By disclosing our prices, we clearly position ourselves in the roasting world.
+By disclosing our prices, we are clearly positioning ourselves in the roaster world.
 We hope that many more roasteries will join this initiative.
-As Roger Wittwer from Kafischmitte said in our podcast about the low coffee prices in autumn 2018:
+As Roger Wittwer from Kafischmitte said in our podcast about low coffee prices in autumn 2018:

-The more transparent we are, the more this will hopefully become the standard.
-Customers see this, and perhaps increasingly ask about the conditions under which this coffee was grown and purchased.
+The more transparently we act, the more this will hopefully become the standard.
+Customers see this and perhaps ask more and more about the conditions under which this coffee was grown and purchased.

 Roger Wittwer, Kafischmitte

 Making what we do transparent is important to us.
-With our coffee farm in Nicaragua, Finca Santa Rita, we are in the middle of coffee production and see, feel, and experience anew every day what it can mean to be a coffee producer.
+With our coffee farm in Nicaragua, Finca Santa Rita, we are in the middle of coffee production and see, feel, and experience every day what it means to be a coffee producer.

-With this background knowledge, we can and will no longer buy coffees if we don't know exactly what goes back to the farm.
+With this background knowledge, we can no longer – and do not want to – buy coffees without knowing exactly what actually goes back to the farm.

-It is obvious that this means additional effort for the trader.
-Pascal Herzog emphasized this several times in conversation with Philipp Schallberger.
-This additional effort must be worthwhile for everyone – and that is why we are also willing to pay more to get the information that satisfies us.
+That this means extra effort for the trader is obvious.
+Pascal Herzog emphasizes this several times in conversation with Philipp Schallberger.
+This extra effort must be worthwhile for everyone – and that is why we are willing to pay more to truly get the information that satisfies us.

-Transparency and open communication have always been a fundamental attitude of Kaffeemacher.
-In our courses, for example, we disclose the operating figures of our café so that course participants can learn about the calculation of merchandise costs and personnel costs.
+Transparency and open communication have always been a fundamental attitude of the Kaffeemacher.
+In our courses, for example, we disclose the operating figures of our café so that course participants can learn how to calculate cost of goods and personnel costs.

-By participating in "The Pledge," we are consciously advocating for even more offensive communication that is not content with certificates.
+By participating in “The Pledge,” we are consciously advocating for even more proactive communication that is not satisfied with certificates.

-As roasters, we commit to showing the proportion of our transparently traded coffees in our total assortment.
+As roasters, we commit to displaying the share of our transparently traded coffees in our total assortment.

 Further links on the topic: